PaolaDMadd-Pro/PaolaDMadd-Pro/README.md

 🌱I am currenlty interested in enlarge my coding skills in exploring other cloud platforms.

 💞️ In a future I would like to collaborate on youth projects to create opportunities for those who endured hard childhood.
-📫 How to reach me [Linkein Profile](https://www.linkedin.com/in/paola-m-0bb05795)
+📫 How to reach me [Linkedin Profile](https://www.linkedin.com/in/paola-m-0bb05795)